 What are the symptoms of monkeypox?

-When a person is infected with monkeypox, in most cases, the symptoms do not appear for 7 to 14 days.
-The early symptoms of this disease resemble those of an upper respiratory or flu, including a prominent fever, headache, fatigue, chills, muscle aches, and swollen lymph nodes as the body fights the infection, followed by a rash.
+Symptoms of monkeypox do not appear in those infected for 7 to 14 days.
+The early symptoms of this disease resemble those of an upper respiratory or flu.
+This includes a prominent fever, headache, fatigue, chills, muscle aches, and swollen lymph nodes as the body fights the infection, followed by a rash.

 The rash usually follows one to three days later and normally primarily affects the face.
 Other body parts affected by the rash usually include the palms of the hands, soles of the feet, mouth, eyes, and sometimes even genitals.

-Medical experts have explained that the rash caused by monkeypox happens in five stages, starting from flat discolored lesions, slightly raised lesions, bumps filled with clear fluid, bumps filled with yellowish fluids, ending in scabs, which later fall off.
+Medical experts have explained that the rash caused by monkeypox happens in five stages.
+It start from appearance of flat discolored lesions.
+Then, those lesions slightly raised and bumps filled with clear fluid appear.
+Soon, the clear fluid in these bumps turn in yellowish fluids and finally turn into scabs which later fall off.

 An expert at the University of Alabama at Birmingham Division of Infectious Diseases explained that the disease often lasts for 2-4 weeks and that a person infected with monkeypox should avoid close contact with others to limit and prevent the spread of the infection.